zuora/sdk-java-samples/doc/models/payment-method-create-request.md

-# PaymentMethodCreateRequest
+# Create Payment Method Request

-Payment methods represent your customers' payment instruments and are the response returned by [GetPaymentMethod](/doc/payment-method-api.md#get-payment-method).
+Describes a request to create a payment method using [CreatePaymentMethod](/doc/payment-method-api.md#create-payment-method).

 ## Fields